akichidis/lightning-chess/README.md

 **Prerequisites:** a passive Oracle (SequenceKeeper) is required (it can be a BFT cluster for advanced security/trust, but accurancy in the level of seconds is tricky anyway with leader-based schemes).
 Note that oracles are only required for disputes on "time to respond" and they don't need to have visibility on the actual game state (moves).

 **Dispute cases**
- 1. Player leaves the game earlier (on purpose or unexpectedly): Request the last signature from SequenceKeeper that the other party has not responded (WIP: time-out policy to be defined).
+ 1. Player leaves the game earlier or refuses to play (on purpose or unexpectedly): Request a signature from SequenceKeeper that the other party has not responded on time (WIP: time-out policy to be defined).
- 2. Player makes an invalid move: The other player reveals signed previous state(s) and signed current move.
-Smart contract logic should be able to identify a wrong move and the winner can consume the assets.
-Chess software should only allow valid moves, thus an invalid move can only happen on purpose.
+ 2. Player makes an invalid move: The other player reveals the signed previous state(s) and the signed "malicious" move.
+Smart contract logic should be able to identify a wrong move and the other party can use this as evidence to win the game.
+Chess software should only allow valid moves, thus an invalid move can only happen by hacking the game engine.

 ## Contributing